 Destino is standing atop the cliffs of Cap Martinet, on its own corner of the island, its location offers a gorgeous panoramic view of the Mediterranean, Dalt Vila and Formentera.
 There are one hundred and seventy rooms.
 Different accommodations for different individuals, including luxury suites for the most selective VIP.
 The rooms have been integrated with open spaces, trees and vegetation to bring out the site’s natural beauty and so the indoors and outdoors feel like one.

 The jewel of the property is the swimming pool, a modern oasis surrounded by palm trees, sunbeds and day beds with a king-size Jacuzzi to enjoy the sunset.
 Our two hundred-seat restaurant will feature a fusion of Japanese, Mediterranean and Central American flavors made from fresh local ingredients.
 And because Pacha cares about how you care for your body, there will be original juice blends and hot yoga on the premises.
+With that, you can order anything from the bar as long as they have it, e.g., Orangina, one of the most popular brands in the citrus drinks business.

 On the other hand if your budget is a bit more limited similar beaches can be found in Benidorm.